dfgind/dfgind/README.md

 - 👋 Hi, I’m @dfgind
 - Located in Bern, Switzerland
 - 👀 I’m interested in programming applications using Revit API
-- 🌱 I’m currently learning IronPython, VB.NET and C#
+- 🌱 I’m currently doing applications in IronPython, VB.NET and C#
 - 💞️ I’m looking to collaborate on applications for Revit
 - 📫 Send me an email at dfgind@gmail.com